 However, we took a train from Delhi to Kalka (86 km away from Chail).
 It is easily accessible from the New Delhi railway station.
 You can hire a cab or a taxi upon reaching Kalka Railway Station for Rs.
 2,500/-.
 The same is without bargain as per the Taxi union’s guidelines, unless you know the way around.

-Words of caution– avoid travelling by cab or a taxi during late hours.
-The mountain roads are a bit tricky and prone to accidents.
-We nearly took off from the edge of a mountain on our late night trip.
+Words of caution– avoid a cab or a taxi during late hours.
+The mountain road is a bit tricky and prone to accidents.
+We nearly took off from the edge of a mountain on our late-night trip.
 It’s better to spend the night at Kalka and then take a bus in the morning.

 There are various hotels and resorts in the vicinity of 2-4 sq. km. at the hill station.
 If you are looking for isolation, then Chail palace is a perfect place for you.
 It is situated at the top of a mountain with its own private forest and forest lodge.